 The prisoners highlighted the recent introduction of phones in cells as a real positive in supporting family relations and, by alleviating stress on prisoners, in reducing violence and self-harm too.
 They rated the gym facilities and access highly, and praised gym staff for ‘going the extra mile’ (including coming in on rest days to ensure the gym remained open).
 NVQs in catering for prisoners working in the kitchens and the staff mess were another positive, as were the role of peer mentors in supporting and advising prisoners on reception.

 Managers praised the resilience and skill of staff, agreed gym staff were ‘superb’ and noted strong relations across disciplines.
-They too highlighted the impact of decency, keywork and phones in cells, and valued weekly multi-disciplinary Safety Intervention Meetings on very challenging prisoners.
-On resettlement, they highlighted the role of the CRC and partners, and through-the-gate mentoring.
+They too highlighted the impact of decency, Keywork and phones in cells, and valued weekly multi-disciplinary Safety Intervention Meetings on very challenging prisoners.
+On resettlement, they highlighted the role of the Community Rehabilitation Company – providing probation services for low and medium risk offenders and partners, and through-the-gate mentoring.
 They noted additional training and an extended role for Supervisory Officers – see also “Band 3 / Band 4” Band 3 / Band 4 – Prison Officer grades – Band 3 is the main grade for Officers, Band 4 officers are also known as “supervisory Officers, freeing-up managers, and providing better progression opportunities for Prison Officer grades – Band 3 is the main grade for Officers.
 The An informal term referring to a prison’s Governor (or Director in private jails) was praised for staff consultation and communication, empowering and inspiring managers and staff, supporting staff development, and creating a ‘We are Bristol’ ethos.
 They too valued the daily staff briefing (and the croissants!).